 The Australian Consul-General in Noumea is accredited to Wallis and Futuna.

 Due to its low GNI, Wallis and Futuna is the only ODA-eligible French Pacific Territory.
 The Australian aid program (through the Consulate-General in Noumea) offers Australia Award scholarships and the Direct Aid Program (DAP) small grants scheme in Wallis and Futuna.
 Most recently, we have funded projects on education, culture and heritage, water sanitation, emergency response training, and accessibility for people with disabilities.

 In response to the COVID-19 crisis, Australia, in partnership with New Zealand, the SPC, the Pacific Islands Health Officers Association and the World Health Organisation, supported the increase in Wallis and Futuna’s COVID-19 testing capacity through the provision and transportation of GeneXpert cartridges.

 In 1999, Australia's scholarship program (Australia Awards) was extended to Wallis and Futuna.
 Since 2000, 15 students from Wallis and Futuna have received scholarships.

 Over the past few years, a number of Australians have also worked as Language Assistants in Wallis and Futuna, teaching English to local schoolchildren.

 Trade and investment

-Australia is Wallis and Futuna's fifth largest trading partner, after New Zealand, New Caledonia, Singapore and France, with an estimated value of imports into the territory of $67 million.
-Wallis and Futuna exports little, with only 36.6 tons of seafood and arts and crafts for a total value of $138,000 in 2013.
+Australia is Wallis and Futuna's seventh largest trading partner, after France, Singapore, New Caledonia, the European Union, Fiji and New Zealand, with an estimated value of imports into the territory of $4.85 million in 2018.
+Wallis and Futuna exports little, its main exports being seafood and arts and crafts.

 High-level visits and meetings